W1T3H4T/Find-PAN/README.md

 **find-pan.py** is a Python script designed to search for Primary Account Numbers (PANs) and TRACK data in a file system or a tar file.

-The script was originally designed to find PAN within Payments Information System projects.<br>
+The script was originally designed for Payments Information System projects.<br>

 The script leverages regular expressions to identify patterns associated with credit card numbers and track data.